openstates/openstates-scrapers/docs/api.committees.rst

 ``parent_id``
     For subcommittees, the committee ID of its parent. ``null`` otherwise.
 ``members``
-    Listing of all committee members.
+    Listing of the current committee membership.

     ``legislator``
         Name of legislator (as captured from source).